tglucksmann/buybitcoinworldwide.github.io/_exchanges/localbitcoins.md

 ---
 [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} is a P2P Bitcoin exchange.
 Buyers and sellers agree on trade terms, and LocalBitcoins is used as escrow.

+The average buy price on [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} is usually 5-10% higher than the average global rate.

+The difference between Local Bitcoins and most exchanges is that [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"} does not require personal information when making trades.
+Unlike other exchanges, which require ID verification and personal information, Local Bitcoins allows you to buy bitcoin without connecting your name to the bitcoin you’re buying.
+The 5-10% premium is simply the cost people are willing to pay for privacy when buying bitcoins.

 ## Payment Methods Accepted
 LocalBitcoins users are free to accept any payment methods.
 The payment methods available to buyers will depend on what's available in your area.